You are using an outdated browser. Please upgrade your browser to improve your experience.

 There are two types of life insurance for parents; the more common is term life insurance.

 With term insurance you choose to be covered for a set period of time.
 If you died within this time, the policy would pay out.
-How much you pay each month depends on the term you choose, your age, your health and lifestyle and the
+How much you pay each month depends on the term you choose, your age, your health and lifestyle and the amount of life insurance you need.

 This type of cover can make sense for parents with a young family as you can choose to cover the years when your little ones need you most and stop once they’re old enough to look after themselves.